elisa-aleman/mac-proxy-lab-setup/README.md

     return "<h1>Hello, World!</h1>"
 ```

-Now to make the project a package and keep running under the same structure as before, now I use this structure: (which by the way you can output with `tree /F /A | clip` on the CMD)
+Now to make the project a package and keep running under the same structure as before, now I use this structure: (which by the way you can output with `tree /F /A | clip` on the CMD, or with `tree.com //f //a | clip` on Git Bash)

 ```
 my-project